 When Should a Grease Trap be Emptied: How a Grease Trap Works?

-The Grease traps in your sink have been engineered to prevent fats, oils or grease (FOG) getting into mainstream sewer lines.
-If left alone, FOG will cool and will solidify and it then begins to stick to pipes trapping in debris.
+Expert engineering allows Grease traps in your sink to prevent fats, oils or grease (FOG) from entering mainstream sewer lines.
+If left alone, FOG will cool and solidify, and it then begins to stick to pipes, trapping in debris.
 Over time, FOG hinders the flow of waste water out into the sewer and causes blockages.
-Grease traps are in all likelihood one of the most underrated functioning elements in commercial kitchens.
-Your grease trap is what invaluably helps you to discard of waste the right way without clogging up entire systems.
+Grease traps are, in all likelihood, one of the most underrated functioning elements in commercial kitchens.
+Your grease trap is what invaluably helps you to discard waste the right way.
+This is done without clogging up entire systems.

-As they are so underrated, people usually only notice them when they go wrong, which is why most people want to know when should a grease trap be emptied?
-If you know the answer to this question, you no longer need to worry about a ‘grease trap backup’ which can inevitably cause a troublesome situation.
-If you fail to empty your grease trap on a regular basis, the only way to remedy the serious difficulties that you will encounter as a consequence is with an expensive repair by a professional company.
-Simply avoid costly repairs bills by having your grease traps regularly cleaned.
+People usually only notice fat traps when they go wrong.
+This is why most people want to know when should a grease trap be emptied.
+If you know the answer to this question, you no longer need to worry about a ‘grease trap backup’.
+This can inevitably cause a troublesome situation.
+Suppose you need to empty your grease trap regularly.
+In that case, the only way to remedy the serious difficulties that you will encounter as a consequence is with an expensive repair by a professional company.
+Simply avoid costly repair bills by having your grease traps regularly cleaned.

 How frequently should grease traps be emptied?

 As a minimum, you ought to have your grease traps emptied at least once every three months.
-However, if you operate an especially busy commercial business, you might want to consider having them emptied and serviced more often.
+However, if you operate a bustling commercial business, you might want to consider having them emptied and serviced more often.
 Good practice in busy restaurants means they will be emptied almost every month.

 Putting off a scheduled emptying of your grease trap is not a great idea for many reasons: